kayx23/trakydeng.ca/content/projects/2021-07-05--aws-project.md

 ![aws-user-signup](/media/user-signup.png)

-### Distributing emails to subscribers:
+## Distributing emails to subscribers:

 To distribute an email to all verified users in the database table, the sender would send the email (optionally include a special string for generating subscription cancellation link) to a specific endpoint, which SES is configured to accept the incoming email for.
 When the email is received, SES saves the email to a S3 bucket, which triggers Lambda to grab the email from S3 bucket.
-Lambda then reads the email in MIME format and updates the "sender" field from the original sender address to an email address that [complies with DMARC](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/send-email-authentication-dmarc.html) (aka an email from a domain that I configured the SPF).
+Lambda then reads the email in MIME format and updates the "sender" field from the original sender address to an email address that [complies with DMARC](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/send-email-authentication-dmarc.html) (i.e. an email from a domain that I configured the SPF for).
 Finally, the subscription cancellation link is generated, replacing the special string (if applicable) and the email gets sent out via SES to all verified users.

 ![aws-email-distribution](/media/email-distribution.png)